freeCodeCamp/chapter/CONTRIBUTING.md

   > *Invalid'prisma_1.prisma.chapters.findMany()* </br>

   **Solution:** The [database needs to be initialized](https://github.com/freeCodeCamp/chapter/blob/main/CONTRIBUTING.md#initializing-the-database).
 Run `npm run db:reset` to clear and re-create the database tables.

+* **Problem:**  I have come back after a long period of time, and chapter isn't working. </br>
+  **Solution:** As we develop Chapter, it is often necessary to change the environment variables we use.
+In case .env file being outdated, try replacing it with [.env.example](#env-configuration-file).
 </details>

 <details>